Getting vaccinated for COVID-19 in South Australia. Find COVID-19 vaccine information and resources for South Australians.

 See more information about the Pfizer COVID-19 vaccine.

-The AstraZeneca COVID-19 vaccine requires two doses, with the second dose recommended to be administered 12 weeks after the first.
+The AstraZeneca COVID-19 vaccine requires two doses, with the second dose recommended to be administered between 8 to 12 weeks after the first.

 See more information about the AstraZeneca COVID-19 vaccine.